Userrrfriendly/portfolio/src/AppNotes.md

     - https://news.microsoft.com/stories/inthecloudwetrust/
     - https://news.microsoft.com/stories/invisible-revolution/
     - https://tylermcginnis.com/react-router-route-config/
-    - move the propTypes from project into the class as a static method.
     - try flexbox for aligning the images in the stories
     - https://css-tricks.com/creating-svg-icon-system-react/
     - Stories and Projects should be list items